ebruchez/ebruchez.github.io/pages/computer-collection.md

 ## Vintage computer collection

-The small vintage computer collection includes personal computers from around 1979 to 1993.
+The small collection of about 20 vintage computers includes personal computers from around 1979 to 1993, with a few Apple machines from the 2000s.
 Most machines are microprocessor-based, with the possible exception of the Wang CPU, which is based on TTL logic (but does include at least one Z80 CPU for I/O!).
+The most uncommon units here might be the NEC TK-80, the CompuPro System 8/16, the Wang 2200MVP, and the Smaky 130 Swiss computer.

 <div class="tw-table">